andvhuvnh/RoomPear/README.md

 # RoomPear

 A mobile roommate-matching app built like a dating app.
 Swipe on profiles, match mutually, and chat.
-Think Hinge but for finding a compatible roommate — starting at UCR, targeting college students.
+For finding a compatible roommate.

 ## Tech Stack